 This couple, in their early thirties I’d guess, happened to be standing in the area of the sign.
 I had moved in closer to photograph the sign, close enough for a socially distanced conversation.
 I asked if they felt there was anything peculiar about the message.

 They didn’t have an answer.
 The idea of the sign seemed like a no-brainer.
 I offered the perspective that for business to provide the lowest possible cost may involve exploiting people in the developing world or compromising on health and environmental standards.
 They instantly got the point.
-They understood that the sign wasn’t true for them if with paying less they compromised their values, the the message was unacceptable.
+They understood that the sign wasn’t true for them.
+If with paying less they compromised their values, the the message was unacceptable.
 But as their initial response to my question indicated, they hadn’t really made the connection between their values and what the sign stood for.
 It wasn’t even a consideration for them to question the message at all, even think of questioning it despite the incongruity with their own social values; no doubt, the same happens as we travel through the course of our day viewing over 1500 messages.

-‘But then advertising doesn’t affect me’, one says.
-‘I’m impervious to influence.’
-Ha!
+‘But then advertising doesn’t affect me’, is often said.
+‘I’m impervious to influence.’ -Ha!
 They’ve got you there.
 All the better to influence you if you feel you aren’t being influenced.
-Why do they spend billions on advertising?
+Why do companies spend billions on advertising?
 Why are marketing, public relations, and strategic planning businesses not charities but highly profitable businesses?
-Why do they attract some of the the brightest, most creative people and afford to pay them very well?
+Why do they attract some of the the brightest, most creative people and why can the companies afford to pay them very well?
 Why?
 Because it all works.
+Promotion works.
+Persuasion works.
 And you don’t even know it’s working…on you.

-Unfortunately, the fact we don’t critique our digital diet is a huge stumbling block in getting anything done about important issues, and especially the most critical: the climate crisis.
+Unfortunately, the fact we don’t critique our digital diet is a huge stumbling block in getting anything done about important issues, and especially the most critical issue facing us: the climate crisis.
 Last year the world expended more hydrocarbons into the atmosphere than any time ever before despite overwhelming evidence it is sending us down a path of irreparable consequence.
 For 40 years little has been done about climate change by the world community.
 No wonder informed young people who aren’t old enough to vote are screaming their heads off at the adult world to wake up to their future being destroyed.
-I’d like to offer from my readings of experts that our tendency to not question the messaging we receive is a primary factor in our inability to make good choices for ourselves and the planet.
+I’d like to offer from my readings of experts that our tendency to not question the messaging we are receiving is the primary factor in our inability to make good choices for ourselves and the planet.
 They tell me that this is the main reason virtually little has been done to address the impending climate crisis.
 Why is that: Because someone else, and not with our interest at heart, is making choices for us.
 And choosing to limit change to our fossil fuel consumption.

 I’m using the research and publications of Dr. John Cook, Centre for Climate Change Communication, George Mason University, along with others, including his colleague Edward Maibach, Sander van der Linden, Department of Psychology, Cambridge University and Stephan Lewandowsky, School of Experimental Psychology, University of Bristol and CSIRO Oceans and Atmosphere, Australia.

 As these researchers present in their paper, the central reason why no real movement on climate change has occurred, despite its devastating consequences and its irreversible effect, is that the public believes there is no apparent consensus among scientists about the risks of climate change.
 Well, yes, there truly is a clear consensus: 97% of scientists say we are on the brink, but that fact is skewered in social media as the authors have investigated.
 Unlike in the domain of science, in the domain of social media it appears to the public that only 2/3 of scientists agree there is an environmental crisis.
 A third of the experts have some doubt in the world of social media.
 And that skewering of the truth in social media serves the interest, the vested interest, of those not wanting any action on climate change.
-Who could that be?
+And who could that be?

-The fossil fuel industry, intent on protecting its industry at any cost, adopted the same techniques as the tobacco industry, a similarly poisonous product, cigarettes, which the tobacco industry wanted people to continue consuming cigarettes despite the overwhelming research revealing tobacco’s toxicity.
+The fossil fuel industry, intent on protecting its industry at any cost, has adopted the same techniques as the tobacco industry, also purveyors of a similarly poisonous product: Cigarettes.
+The tobacco industry wanted people to continue consuming cigarettes despite the overwhelming research revealing tobacco’s toxicity.
 To ensure they could keep selling a poisonous product, the tobacco industry in the past found that all they had to do to stem any effective opposition to the sale of their product was to provide some doubt about the claims of the view opposing their own.

 The remarkable discovery for them was that the countering view they would promote did not have to be true nor stand up to scientific rigour.
-They could just say whatever they wanted, make any claim they wanted, and so long as this alternative view was out in the public and repeated endlessly, the public would accept its legitimacy and feel uncertain about what was right.
-In a climate of uncertainty created by false information created by the tobacco industry, the public was confused and uncertain, and for decades did not call for change or demand any action against the industry for years.
-A disinformation campaign was enough fo rate tobacco industry, and now the petroleum industry, to maintain the status quo which was exactly what the industries wanted.
+They could just say whatever they wanted, make any claim they wanted about tobacco, and so long as this alternative view was out in the public and repeated endlessly, the public would accept its legitimacy and feel uncertain about what was right.
+In a climate of uncertainty created by false information created by the tobacco industry, the public was confused and uncertain, and for decades did not call for change or demand any action against the tobacco industry.
+During that time the industry continued to flourish making huge profit from a product that had huge social costs for society and individuals.

 [legible copy of above memo] WINNING THE GLOBAL WARMING DEBATE – AN OVERVIEW